imsatoshi/GeneTrader/README.md

+## Background and Objective
+Automated trading strategies face challenges in optimizing performance due to chaotic and non-stationary market dynamics.
+This project implements a Genetic Algorithm (GA) to optimize trading strategy parameters and trading pair selection, offering a more robust and adaptive solution compared to conventional methods.
+By integrating GA with the Freqtrade framework, I aim to:

+- Enhance trading performance through hyperparameter optimization.
+- Automate strategy evaluation and replacement with the best-performing strategies.
+- Provide an efficient and configurable optimization workflow for traders.

+This project leverage GA to explore parameter spaces and improve profitability.

 # Genetic Algorithm for Trading Strategy Optimization

 This project implements a genetic algorithm to optimize trading strategy parameters and trading pair selection.
 It supports multi-process parallel computation, dynamic generation of strategies, and saving the best strategy from each generation.